3 Days in Barcelona Mini Guide + Tips

 1. Park Guell

 Start your second day with this whimsical park is another one of Gaudi’s masterpieces.
-The park is a perfect place to take some photos, and the views of the city are breathtaking.
+The Park Guell (website) is a perfect place to take some photos, and the views of the city are breathtaking.
 You can explore the various sculptures, mosaics, and architectural features, and enjoy the peaceful atmosphere.

 2. Casa Batlló